securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Simple Calc](/img/simple-calc.png)

-To unmask the app, simply shake your phone when the SimpleCalc app is open.
+To unmask the app, simply shake your device when in the SimpleCalc app.

 ### Set password